Master Plan Grant

 • A review and evaluative framework is documented

-• That the school has adequate insurance cover.
+• School has adequate insurance cover

 Site potential and constraints assessment

-An essential part of a good master plan is a site potential and constraints assessment and the conceptual design response to it.
+An essential part of a good master plan is a Site Potential and Constraints Assessment and the conceptual design response to it.
 Although it is anticipated that master plans funded in 2025 and beyond will incorporate an assessment and design response, it is acknowledged that many previously funded master plans may not have included this component.
-Consequently, QIS BGA is funding a site potential and constraints assessment that will amongst other things cover:
+Consequently, QIS BGA is funding a Site Potential and Constraints Assessment that will amongst other things cover:

-• Approval to develop overlays.
-For example, environmental, landscape, land management and heritage overlays.
+• Approval to develop overlays, for example, environmental, landscape, land management and heritage overlays

-• Traffic assessment
+• Traffic impact assessments

-• A matter unique to the site
+• Any matter unique to the site

 Eligibility

-• That the school has adequate insurance cover.
+• School has adequate insurance cover

 Assessment principles and fundamentals